Tail Measures and Regular Variation: Abstract

 \section{Abstract}

-A general framework for the study of regular variation is that of Polish star-shaped metric spaces, while recent developments in \cite{kulik:soulier:2020} have discussed regular variation in relation to a boundedness and weaker assumptions are imposed therein on the structure of Polish space.
-Along the lines of the latter approach, we discuss the regular variation of measures and processes on Polish spaces with respect to some given boundedness.
-We then focus on regular variation of \cadlag\ processes on $D(\R^l, \R^d)$, which was recently studied for stationary \cadlag\ processes on the real line in \cite{PH2020}.
-Tail measures introduced in \cite{owada:samorodnitsky:2012} appear naturally as limiting measures of regularly varying random processes, and we show that this continues to hold true in our general setting.
-We derive several results for tail measures and their local tail and spectral tail processes which are crucial for the investigation of regular variation of Borel measures.
+A general framework for the study of regular variation (RV) is that of Polish star-shaped metric spaces, while recent developments in \cite{kulik:soulier:2020} have discussed RV with respect to a properly localised boundedness $\mcb$.
+Along the lines of the latter approach, we discuss the RV of Borel measures and random processes on a general Polish metric spaces $(\spaceD, d_\spaceD)$.
+Tail measures introduced in \cite{owada:samorodnitsky:2012} appear naturally as limiting measures of regularly varying time series.
+We define tail measures on the measurable space $(\spaceD, \AA)$ indexed by $\famHMAP$, a countable family of 1-homogeneous coordinate maps, and show some tractable instances for the investigation of RV when $\mcb$ is determined by $\famHMAP$.
+This allows us to study the regular variation of \cadlag\ processes on $D(\R^l, \R^d)$ retrieving in particular results obtained in \cite{PH2020} for RV of stationary \cadlag\ processes on the real line removing $l=1$ therein. \cEG{Further, we discuss potential applications and open questions}.